tfsome/concepts/README.md

 ## Check yourself

+ Imagine you have provisioned a configuration with an EC2 instance in AWS using `terraform apply`, so you have:
+</br> a) your configuration files
+</br> b) local Terraform state with said EC2 instance already in it
+</br> c) actual provisioned working resources in AWS</br>

 Try to answer these questions using the knowledge you've just gained.
-Imagine you have provisioned a configuration with an EC2 instance in AWS using `terraform apply`, so you have a) your configuration files, b) local Terraform state with said EC2 instance already in it and c) actual provisioned working resources in AWS.

 1. What will happen to a), b) and c) after you delete a resource (an EC2 instance for example) **from its configuration file** and use `terraform apply`?
 2. What will happen after you delete the same resource **in AWS** and use `terraform apply`?